Alli1223/comp230-cpd/README.md

 ##Week Five
-Sprint Review
+Sprint Review of comp 230
-Planning to meet up with BA Team on Tuesday to organize my component.
+Met up with BA team on Wednesday to organize my component.
+I chose to do a networking component because that is what they needed for their game, and I have a little bit of knowledge with unity networking.

+## Week Six
+Worked on the graphics task for the start of the week and presented it on Thursday.
+Friday I had a viva on the interface and interaction website.

+##Week Seven
+Monday I presented findings on my ethics essay.